5 Practical Ways to Use the Audit Journal to Solve Your Administration Woes

 Another scenario that I’ve witnessed is the following: an organization has a service account that is used to make multiple connections to IBM i from other servers throughout their network.
 The service account has been defined to have a non-expiring password, but the organization’s policy demands that the password be changed annually.
 The password is changed on IBM i and on all of the servers with documented connections.
 However, the service account is being used for a connection that wasn’t added to the documentation; therefore, that server’s connection script is not updated with the new password.
 That evening, the undocumented server attempts to connect, but it fails because it’s passing the old (now invalid) password on the connection attempt.
 The connection is attempted multiple times, and the profile named on the connection gets disabled on IBM i.

 In this case, the PW (Password) audit journal provides the information you need to debug the situation.
 Analysis of the PW entries will show invalid sign-on attempts for the profile.
 When you examine the Remote Address (PWRADR) field of the entries, you’ll see the IP address from which the request is being made.
 If you don’t already recognize the IP address, you can do a reverse DNS lookup to find out where (which server) the request using the invalid password is coming from.

 SELECT PWTSTP, PWRADR, PWTYPE, PWUSRN FROM qtemp/qauditpw WHERE

 PWUSRN = 'CJW' and PWTYPE = 'P'

 I hope these tips have made you realize that the audit journal is useful for things outside of its typical use.
-For more information on IBM i audit features, see Chapter 9 and Appendix E and F in the IBM i Security Reference manual or Chapter 15 in my latest book, IBM i Security Administration and Compliance: Second Edition.
+For more information on IBM i audit features, see Chapter 9 and Appendix E and F in the IBM i Security Reference manual or Chapter 15 in, IBM i Security Administration and Compliance: Second Edition.